Birmingham Blue Coat School: New building

 On 29 October 1930, the new school building was officially opened, having moved from the northeast corner of St. Philip's Square to new buildings designed by Henry Walter Simister at its current location on Somerset Road, on the border between Edgbaston and Harborne.
-At the time of the relocation, the school housed 108 and 82 girls.
+At the time of the relocation, the school housed 108 boys and 82 girls.
 The freehold for the old site was acquired by the council in July 1927 for £121,000, with suggestions at the time that the building may be put to use as offices for corporation departments, who at that time were suffering with congestion at their existing accommodation.
 Shortly after the relocation, the old school building was housing some staff from the education department and it was hoped that any future plans would preserve the external appearance of the building, in particular the facade.
 The new 17 acre site cost £7,500, with children housed in self-contained hostels and a central building used for meal times.

 In January 1931, the Lord Major Alderman Saunders received a letter from the secretary of the Birmingham and District Property Owners' Association in protest at the proposal to construct an administrative building on the former school site, noting that the site was "valuable" and that equally good alternate sites were available closer to the existing council house were departments where then based from.
 In 1939, it cost around £14,000 a year to educate, feed and house up to around 150 pupils.